-With an eye on the future, Borussia Dortmund signed young right-back Mateu Morey ahead of the 2019/20 season.
-The Spain youth international, born in 2000, has signed a deal to keep him at the club until 2024.
-The plan is to gradually integrate him in the Bundesliga and so that, in the long run, he can replace Lukasz Piszczek.
-Morey is widely viewed as one of the most talented young right-backs in Europe.
+Signed with the future in mind, right-back Mateu Morey arrived at Borussia Dortmund ahead of the 2019/20 season.
+The Spain youth international, an U17 European champion in 2017, was handed a contract tying him to the club until 2024 – with the aim being to gradually integrate him in the Bundesliga and, in the long run, make him Lukasz Piszczek's replacement.
+Morey is widely regarded as one of the most talented young right-backs in Europe.

 Having made five Bundesliga appearances in the 2019/20 campaign, he made a further 13 in 2020/21 – 10 of them in the starting XI.
 But then in the DFB-Pokal semi-final against Holstein Kiel, despite there being no challenge from an opponent, he suffered a serious ligament and capsule injury in his right knee and needed to undergo surgery.
 It is the second serious injury in his young career, having missed almost all of the 2018/19 campaign while still a Barcelona player.

 Mateu Morey Bauza was born in Palma de Mallorca and spent his early youth career with Real Mallorca before moving to "La Masia", Barcelona's world-renowned youth academy, at the age of 15.
 He played a decisive role in Spain's triumph at the U17 European Championships in 2017, scoring in the penalty shootouts against Germany in the semi-final and England in the final – having also netted in normal time in the latter.
 When he won the UEFA Youth League with Barça a year later, an English media outlet lauded him as "the next Lahm".
 Like Philipp Lahm, the former captain of the German national team, Mateu Morey possesses a diminutive stature but makes up for it with his above-average intelligence.